Updated: Jul 8

 89. Castlevania III: Dracula's Curse

 I came way late to the Castlevania series.
-I didn't play any of the games until Mushroom began the One-Credit Contests on VGF in 2014.
+I didn't play any of the games until VGF's own Mushroom began the One-Credit Contests in 2014.
 The first game up was Castlevania III, and it didn't take me long to get hooked.
-(You can read the journey in that delightfully old forum thread linked there.)
+(Update: I used to have a link to an old forum thread here, but VGF has since been nuked.
+RIP.)
 Over the course of a week, I was able to get good enough at the game to make it all the way to Dracula without continues.
 I was all in.
 Though I was never able to do a one-credit clear of the game, I had a blast and added a new series to my list of favorites.
 Over the course of that year I bought, borrowed, and devoured every Castlevania game I could, and it's all thanks to Dracula's Curse--and Mushroom.
 Thanks, bud.

 88. Mega Man 3